Apr 07, 2026

 Credit Score Importance

-High banks favor students with strong profiles and co-applicants.
+High banks favour students with strong profiles and co-applicants.

 Moderate — students with decent profiles may also qualify easily.